Gender Pay Gap 2024

 Mean Gender Pay Gap

 This is a comparison of the average hourly rate of pay for men compared to the average hourly rate of women.
-As at this snapshot date, the figure is 10.3% (+1.8%).
-This means that the average hourly rate for men is 10.3% higher than the average hourly rate for women.
-Our Head Chefs, CEO and four of six Hotel Managers are male, along with most chefs, however of the 12 members of our Executive Team (which includes Hotel and other Head Office managers) seven of the 12 members are female.
+This snapshot date, the figure is 11.4% (+1.1%).
+This means that the average hourly rate for men is 11.4% higher than the average hourly rate for women.
+Our Head Chefs, CEO and three of five Hotel Managers are male, along with most chefs, however of the 11 members of our Exec Team (which includes Hotel and other Head Office managers) seven are female.
 We generally see more women in lower skilled, part time roles with a need to fit working hours around childcare/caring responsibilities.
-Men starting in roles on the same hourly rate tend to be able to undertake a variety of working hours and have more opportunity for progression that fits with their work/life balance.
+Men starting in roles on the same hourly rate tend to be able to undertake a variety of working hours and have more opportunity for progression.

 Median Pay Gap

 This shows the difference in the middle hourly rate of pay figure when comparing men and women and tends to be a more useful comparator as it removes the skewing effect that significant outliers (both high and low) can have on other data sets, such as the mean (average).
-Hospitality needs to be an agile industry and as such many people see it as an ideal second job or to top up their income.
-This means that many of our Folk only work a few hours per week which can impact the range of hourly pay rates we see, especially for our female Folk.
-Our median Pay Gap is 3.5%.
-The middle rate for men is 3.5% higher than women.
-This means that although there are more men in higher paid roles there is only a difference of 3.5% when comparing men and women in a list from lowest hourly rate to highest hourly rate.
+Hospitality needs to be an agile industry and as such many people see it as an ideal second job or as a means to top up their income.
+This means that many of our folk only work a few hours per week which can impact the range of hourly pay rates we see, especially for our female folk.
+Our Median Pay Gap is 2.4% (-1.1%).
+The middle rate for men is 2.4% higher than women.
+This means that although there are more men in higher paid roles there is only a difference of 2.4% when comparing men and women in a list from lowest hourly rate to highest hourly rate and this gap is decreasing.

 Quartile Distribution